haberdashPI/terminal-polyglot/README.md

 * Send a command to change the directory to the current file's location (command `Terminal Polyglot: Change Directory`)
 * Send a command to run the entire file (command `Terminal Polyglot: Run File`).
 * Change directory to file location in a shell (command `Terminal Polyglot: Change Shell Directory`)
+* Send / select code inside a code fence
+* Move to / select the next / previous code fence

 The `Open Terminal...` command can also determine the terminal to open using an `index` argument.
 For example: